Canonical domains for coadjoint orbits: Complexifications, real forms, and the spherical subgroup

-Because $\KK^\C$ is the fixed point set of $\theta\sigma$ in $\GG^\C$, it follows that $\KK^\C(x)\subset \O^{-\theta\sigma}$.
+Because $\KK^\C$ is the fixed point set of the involution $\theta\sigma$ on $\GG^\C$, it follows that $\KK^\C(x)\subset \O^{-\theta\sigma}$.
 Let us assume for the moment that $\KK^\C(x)$ projects onto $X^*$.
 The opposite involution $-\theta\sigma$ on $\gg^\C$ is an anti-Lie algebra morphism.
 Because it acts on $\cO$ and fixes $x$, its fixed point set on $\cO$ is Lagrangian with respect to $\Omega$.
-Thus its dimension equals the dimension of $X$, and, therefore, $\KK^\C(x)$ must be an open subset of it.
+Thus, its dimension equals the dimension of $X$, and, therefore, $\KK^\C(x)$ must be an open subset of it.
 By \cite[Corollary 5.3]{Bi} $\KK^\C(x)$ is a closed orbit which implies that it is a connected component of the fixed point set.
-Assume there exist another connected component.
-It is a section to the Iwasawa projection over its image, which must have necessarily the dimension of $X$.
-Thus its intersection with $X^*$ is non-empty, which contradicts that $\cO^{-\theta\sigma}$ is a section to the Iwasawa projection.
+Assume that there exists another connected component.
+It is a section of the Iwasawa projection over its image, which must necessarily have the dimension of $X$.
+Thus, its intersection with $X^*$ is non-empty, which contradicts that $\cO^{-\theta\sigma}$ is a section of the Iwasawa projection.